christian-calabrese/leapp-ssm-tunnels-plugin/README.md

 ]
 ```

-You can use the previous example to create your own file and place it in the path that you prefer.
-Then set the SSM_PLUGIN_PATH environment variable with it.<br><br>
+You can use the previous example to create your own file and place it in the Leapp installation folder.<br><br>
 For example:<br>
-`export SSM_PLUGIN_PATH=~/ssm-conf.json`
+`Users/leappuser/.Leapp/ssm-conf.json`

 <h2>Plugin in action!</h2>
 It's possible to install and use this plugin as well explained by the Noovolari team throughout the Leapp's documentation that you can find here: